VinceIP/MochaChip/README.md

     registers.variableRegisters[x] = (byte)result;
 ```

-Now that we know our result is in the range we want, we can cast it down to a byte and put it back into the register 'x'.
+Now that we know our result is in the range we want, we can cast it down to a byte and put it back into the register '
+x'.
-Note that we don't need to and should not refer to memory addresses or register/array indices with bitmasked unsigned values.
+Note that we don't need to and should not refer to memory addresses or register/array indices with bitmasked unsigned
+values.

 Believe me when I tell you it took me entirely too long to understand this important quirk of Java and why I was seeing
 strange and incorrect outputs from my code.
 Follow this bitmasking rule whenever you are **specifically expecting 8-bit,
 unsigned values** from any operation.
 You can write a function to unsign a value if you want, but I find just adding
 & 0xFF where I need to is just as well.